nmacbean/GEOG-G489-589/In-class Assessment 1/In-class_Assessment_1.md

 ### In-class Assessment 1 Instructions

-1. Download the data.zip directory AND the "In-class Assessment 1.ipynb" jupyter notebook.
+1. Download the data.zip directory AND the "In-class Assessment 1.ipynb" jupyter notebook from the Course Canvas assignment page (or under "In-class Assessment 1" in the Files directory) or from the GitHub folder.

 2. You will complete the exam in that jupyter notebook.